-ELOG has a number of Hot Buttons that can be used to speed some of the more commonly used commands such as making a direct connection from a PC to a logger.
-Instead of using the menu commands Logger; Communication; Direct Connection (Null Modem Cable) simply click on the button.
-The button tool bar can be toggled on and off by checking or unchecking the View; Toolbar box.
+ELOG has a number of Hot Buttons that can be used to quickly accomplish some of the more commonly used functions such as making a direct connection from a PC to a logger.
+Instead of using the menu commands

+Logger > Communication > Direct Connection (Null Modem Cable) simply click on the \\ button.
+The button tool bar can be toggled on and off by checking or unchecking the View > Toolbar box.

-A description of the hot buttons follows:
+A description of each hot button follows: